inercia/frozenpkg/README.md

         eggs
             The list of eggs that must be copied to the RPM package.

+        eggs-skip
+            A list of eggs to always skip when copying to the package.

         scripts
             The scripts that will be copied to the package.
 Tese scripts will have their paths relocated to the installation prefix.

         extra-dirs
-            Any additional directories to create.
+            Any additional directories to create in the package (ie, _"logs"_).

         extra-copies
             Any additional extra copies.
 They must be specified as "orig -> dest", where orig can be any valid glob expression, and dest must be a path relative to install-prefix.

+        extra-cleanups
+            Any additional files that must be removed in the package.